Would you like to know how to show characters to your readers instead of telling your readers about them?

 Some writers call this freezing (or capturing) the moment.
 We like to call it expanding the moment because you are taking one moment and showing your reader many specific parts of that moment.

-Besides providing visual images for the reader, showing specific actions also suggests the personality of your character, their habits, and even the emotion hidden beneath the physical details.
+Besides providing visual images for the reader, showing specific actions also suggests your character’s personality, habits, and even the emotion hidden beneath the physical details.

 While we’re at it, repetitious mannerisms and gestures are a great way to show characters.